digital-asset/docs.daml.com/docs/2.10.0/docs/upgrade/smart-contract-upgrades.rst

 Separate Interfaces/Exceptions from Templates
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Interface and exception definitions are not upgradable.
-As such, if you attempt to redefine an
+As such, if you attempt
-interface or exception in version 2 of a package, even if it is unchanged, the
+to redefine an interface or exception in version 2 of a package, even if it is
-package does not type check.
-Removing the interface from the second
+unchanged, the package will not type check.
+Removing an interface from the
-package also causes issues, especially if the interface has choices.
+version 2 package will also causes issues, especially if the interface has
-Instead, move these definitions out into a separate package
+choices.

-from the start, such that subsequent versions of your package with
+Instead, move interface and exception definitions out into a separate package
-templates all depend on the same version of the package with
+from the start, such that subsequent versions of your package with templates all
-interfaces/exceptions.
-The SCU type checker warns about this, but
+depend on the same version of the package with interfaces/exceptions.
+The SCU
-you should see this warning as an error - it is very strongly
+type checker warns about this, but you should see this warning as an error - it
-recommended that you do not compile interfaces and templates for
+is very strongly recommended that you do not compile interfaces or exceptions in
-upgrades.
+a package alongside templates.

 Remove Retroactive Instances
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~